 - Vue: Known for its simplicity and ease of integration, Vue is a progressive JavaScript framework ideal for developing lightweight applications.
 It combines the best features of React and Angular, providing an approachable and flexible framework that integrates easily with existing projects.
 It offers a gentle learning curve and is highly adaptable, making it a favourite among startups and small teams.

-- Svelte: As a newer entrant, Svelte shifts traditional paradigms by being a compiler rather than a framework, which leads to smaller bundle sizes and faster runtime performance.
-It compiles components into highly efficient JavaScript at build time, reducing runtime overhead and improving performance.
-It simplifies state management by integrating reactivity directly into its language.
+- Svelte: As a newer entrant, Svelte shifts traditional paradigms by being a compiler rather than a framework.
+This leads to smaller bundle sizes and faster runtime performance.
+Svelte compiles components into highly efficient JavaScript at build time, reducing runtime overhead and improving performance.
+It also simplifies state management by integrating reactivity directly into its language.

-Each frontend framework provides a structured environment and powerful tools to help developers build dynamic, responsive, high-performance web applications.
+Each front-end framework provides a structured environment and powerful tools for developers to build dynamic, responsive, high-performance web applications.

 Key Considerations